Arkisto-Platform/describo-online/README.md

 4. Copy `configuration/example-configuration.json` to `production-configuration.json` on the server and configure with Azure and okta details.
 Put it in the same folder as the compose/stack file.
 5. Start the service: `docker-compose up -d`

-## Integrating Descibo Online into another service
+## Integrating Describo Online into another service

 Describo Online can function in a mode where authentication is effectively delegated to another service.
 In this mode, okta auth is bypassed for a given session.
 This works as follows: